ramadani/adminarea-cli/README.md

 ## Features

-* Can create sql table
+* Create db table
 * Save a country
 * Save the provinces of a country
 * Save the cities/regencies of a country
+* Save the districts of a country

 ### Available Countries